 (Prerequisite: Theater I; Theater II, and consultation with the instructors.)

 This course is organized as a theater company with company members training, rehearsing, and performing together and collaborating in the design of the “season.”
 This is an advanced course for the serious student of theater.
 Under the guidance of the theater director(s), company members will train in a variety of theatrical styles or approaches to theater—such as commedia dell’ arte and mask styles—then rehearse and perform in each style.
 Company members may also act as directors, designers, and technicians in support of the company’s work.
 Students will present their work at performances at the end of both semesters.
 The MA spring theater production will serve as the Theater Company’s “living classroom.”
 The spring production will feature as its core the Theater Company ensemble and the class will include additional meetings during after-school rehearsal times.
 Required field trips further enhance our learning.
 Students wishing to continue on to a fourth year of theater study may re-enroll in Theater Company in their Senior year.
 The group will change every year, and the course of study will change according to the composition of each different company.

 Fall Theater Production: The Open Window

-Marin Academy’s Fall, 2020 Theater production will be The Open Window, an anthology of chilling tales in original adaptations from the works of Saki (H.H.
+Marin Academy’s Fall, 2020 Theater production of The Open Window, is an anthology of chilling tales in original adaptations from the works of Saki (H.H.
 Munro), W.F.
-Harvey, Edgar Allen Poe, and others, premiering on Halloween weekend.
+Harvey, Edgar Allen Poe, and others.